 Interaction increases the value of your webinar.

 Participants value real-time experiences, even if they notice a few flaws or stumbles.
+They simply appreciate authenticity.
 The web is such a “now” medium that people understand and accept that a webinar isn’t supposed to sound like an over-produced TV news program.
 Improvisation is part of the appeal.

 So relax and get some interaction going.
 Your audience will love seeing the real you in action.